Enhanced Observability with Cilium

 ℹ Opening "http://localhost:12000" in your browser...

-For more information, refer to Network Observability with Hubble / Service Map & Hubble UI.
+For more details, see Network Observability with Hubble / Service Map & Hubble UI.